-The environmental assessment involves the evaluation and prediction of the magnitude of impact of the Project on the existing environment.
+Potential environmental impacts and residual effects that could arise from the proposed activities set out in section 2 were considered in the preparation of the environmental mitigation, monitoring and management plan presented.
+This involved a proportionate consideration of the potential magnitude of impacts of the Project on the existing environment.
 Spatial extent, scale (size, amount, volume and intensity), duration, frequency and timing, reversibility and sensitivity of receptors, are all factors for consideration of the magnitude of impact.
-Professional expert judgement is used to determine the likely significance of effects.
-The approach taken isin line with industry guidelines or other established approaches.
+Professional expert judgement was used to determine the likely significance of any residual effects.

-The assessment of potential residual impacts and proposed mitigation/monitoring measures are outlined and described within the context of the proposals in Table 4.
+The results of the assessment of potential residual impacts and proposed mitigation/monitoring measures are outlined and described within the context of the proposals in Table 4.

-Table 4 Residual impacts and mitigation/monitoring measures
+Table 4 Residual effects and mitigation/monitoring measures